-The Committee consists of-
+The Committee consists of -

 - (a) a President; and

 - (b) a Vice-President; and

-- (c) a Secretary; and

-- (d) a Treasurer; and

-- (e) ordinary members (if any) elected under rule 53.
+- (c) up to nine (9) ordinary members (if any) elected under rule 56.

-45 General Duties
+45 General duties

-- (1) As soon as practicable after being elected or appointed to the Committee, each committee member must become familiar with these Rules and the Act. - (2) The Committee is collectively responsible for ensuring that the Association complies with the Act and that individual members of the Committee comply with these Rules. - (3) Committee members must exercise their powers and discharge their duties with reasonable care and diligence. - (4) Committee members must exercise their powers and discharge their duties-

-- (a) in good faith in the best interests of the Association; and - (b) for a proper purpose. - (5) Committee members and former committee members must not make improper use of- - (a) their position; or - (b) information acquired by virtue of holding their position-

-so as to gain an advantage for themselves or any other person or to cause detriment to the Association.
+- (1) As soon as practicable after being elected or appointed to the Committee, each committee member must become familiar with these Rules and the Act. - (2) The Committee is collectively responsible for ensuring that the Association complies with the Act and that individual members of the Committee comply with these Rules. - (3) Committee members must exercise the member's powers and discharge the member's duties with reasonable care and diligence. - (4) Committee members must exercise the member's powers and discharge the member's duties - - (a) in good faith in the best interests of the Association; and - (b) for a proper purpose. - (5) Committee members and former committee members must not make improper use of - so as to gain an advantage for themselves or any other person or to cause detriment to the Association.